-Antibiotic Prescribing Patterns for Respiratory Tract Infections in Urban Indian Outpatient Settings: A Multicenter, Retrospective, Observational, EMR-Based Study Using WHO AWaRe Classification
+Antibiotic Prescription Patterns for Respiratory Infections in Urban Outpatient Settings in India: A Multicenter, Retrospective, EMR-Based Study Using WHO AWaRe Classification

 Main Article Content